lycus/mci/docs/index.rst

 Welcome to the MCI
 ==================

-The MCI (Managed Compiler Infrastructure) is a modern and intuitive backend for compilers, runtimes, and other developer tools.
+The MCI (Managed Compiler Infrastructure) is a modern and intuitive back end for compilers, runtimes, code analyzers, and other developer tools.

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 1
    :numbered:

    introduction.rst
+   terminology.rst

 Indices and Tables
 ==================